CSCI-4611-Spring-2024/Assignments/Assignment-2/README.md

 - Winning the game requires getting smaller objects first to make the hole large enough to get the larger objects.
 (1)
 - The game should not be trivial to complete.
 For example, just placing stationary objects on the ground or creating a bunch of random spheres would not be sufficient.
 We want to see evidence that you have put some thought into creating the scene.
 You could create a series of moving objects, set up a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), or arrange the spheres in some sort of puzzle.
 Creativity is encouraged!
 (2)

+#### Submission: Build and Deploy

+- Build and deploy your project to GitHub Pages using the steps described below. (-1 deduction for skipping this step)

 ## Wizard Bonus Challenge